Uni-Hand: Universal Hand Motion Forecasting in Egocentric Views: Experimental Results

-\textbf{Multi-Modal Inputs.} We further ablate the combinations of multiple input modalities of Uni-Hand.
-We incrementally add past hand waypoints, RGB images, the universal text prompt, and point clouds in model inputs.
-The experimental results of 3D hand center forecasting on the EgoPAT3D-DT dataset shown in Tab.~\ref{tab:ala_on_inputs} indicate that our proposed framework well harmonizes multi-modal information to achieve strong forecasting performance.
+\textbf{Multi-Modal Inputs.} To ablate multiple modalities, we incrementally add past hand waypoints, RGB images, the universal text prompt, and point clouds in model inputs.
+The experimental results of 3D hand center forecasting on EgoPAT3D-DT shown in Tab.~\ref{tab:ala_on_inputs} indicate that our proposed framework well harmonizes multi-modal information to achieve strong forecasting performance.
 The incorporation of both the universal text prompt and point cloud data effectively bridges modality gaps in existing literature.

-\textbf{Text Embedding Injection.} We have illustrated in Fig.~\ref{fig:text_diff} that our proposed text embedding injection in the hybrid Mamba-Transformer module facilitates the HM features denoised for task-aware hand motion forecasting.
+\textbf{Text Embedding Injection.} We have shown in Fig.~\ref{fig:text_diff} that our text embedding injection in hybrid Mamba-Transformer facilitates the HM features denoised for task-aware HMF.
 Here we further present the quantitative results on the validation and test sets of the task ``put the \{\textit{blue}, \textit{red}\} block onto the cloth'' of our HAT benchmark.
-We conduct the baseline, labeled Uni-Hand w/o TAT, by removing the task-aware Transformer in the denoising model.
-Tab.~\ref{tab:ala_on_tei} indicates that the introduction of our devised text embedding injection with TAT reduces prediction errors, while also improving success rates significantly.
+We conduct the baseline, Uni-Hand w/o TAT, by removing the task-aware Transformer in the denoising model.
+Tab.~\ref{tab:ala_on_tei} indicates that our text embedding injection with TAT reduces prediction errors, while also improving success rates significantly.